fabiana2611/fabiana2611.github.io/_posts/2021/jul21/2021-07-01-spring-initial-definition.md

 <strong>Multiple Configurations</strong>

 <p style="text-align: justify">The definition or configuration of the beans is done by Spring in separate classes with @Configuration annotation.
-Also, spring allows create more than one configuration class to support the best practices to separates application and infrastructure configs.
+The framework allows create more than one configuration class to support the best practices to separates application and infrastructure configs.
 The SpringApplication will use the config class which import all the configs. </p>

 {% highlight ruby %}
 @Configuration